unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-DevExpress.md

     }
     ```

 1. It's time to create the ViewModel that will hold the properties that will be data bound to the `DataGridViewControl` control.
-In `DevExpressApp` project, create a new folder called `ViewModels` and add a new class called `MainViewModel`.
+In the `DevExpressApp` project, create a new folder called `ViewModels` and add a new class called `MainViewModel`.
 This class will have the following code:

     ```csharp
     namespace DevExpressApp.ViewModels;